Fuzzball Documentation

 definitions:

-# Array of provisioner definitions
+# Array of node provisioner definitions

 # For example: